 Windows 8 and its supporting devices have been launched on 26th October 2012 with bang.
-Arrival of such Windows 8 and similar Windows RT device left space for a fair debate on features of these devices.
-Now, I am about to explore the difference between of Windows 8 and Windows RT by means of features.
+Arrival of such Windows 8 and similar Windows RT devices left space for a fair debate on features of these devices.
+Now, I am about to explore the difference between Windows 8 and Windows RT by means of features.

 As one should be aware of Windows RT is a new operating system that is used in light and thin PCs.
 While Windows 8 is a full featured PC operating system (OS).
-In comparison of compatibility of both operating systems (OS), Windows RT is developed for Tablet & Mobile while Windows 8 is developed for Desktop or PC.
+In comparison to compatibility of both operating systems (OS), Windows RT is developed for Tablet & Mobile while Windows 8 is developed for Desktop or PC.
 Windows 8 contains as many features as Windows RT has.
 Both operating system are identical in physical comparison.
-Rest of the differences between Windows RT and Window 8 are given below.
+Rest of the differences between Windows RT and Windows 8 are given below.